2021eramsthaler/CS50/New-Folder/Week0/CNotes.md

-//Collection of notes in the C language
+#Collection of notes in the C language

 Scratch: Say (hello, world)